Betterpath/EliIE/README.md

 1. open `wrapper_for_parsing.sh`
 2. set the parameter lists to your task-based ones
-3. run "`sh wrapper_for_parsing.sh`" and parsing results will be generated in XML files.
+3. run `sh wrapper_for_parsing.sh` and parsing results will be generated in XML files.

-(See example output directly running "`sh wrapper_for_parsing.sh`" without changing )
+(See example output directly running `sh wrapper_for_parsing.sh` without changing)

 __Step-by-stey Usage:__